 The Company operates within one business segment, the production and sale of pressure treated wood for several different product groups (described below).
-Wood treating facilities are located in the Canadian provinces of Nova Scotia, Québec, Ontario, Alberta, and British Columbia, and the states of Wisconsin, Washington, Pennsylvania, Virginia, West Virginia, Kentucky, Indiana, Alabama, Arkansas and Louisiana in the USA.
-Additionally, the Company carries out crosstie recycling services at facilities in Alabama, Minnesota and North Carolina and distills coal tar and distributes products from that process at its Memphis, Tennessee distillery.
+Wood treating facilities are located in the Canadian provinces of Alberta, British Columbia, Nova Scotia, Ontario, Québec, and the states of Alabama, Arkansas, Georgia (under construction), Indiana, Kentucky, Louisiana, Mississippi, Oregon, Pennsylvania, Virginia, Washington, West Virginia, and Wisconsin in the USA.
+Additionally, the Company carries out crosstie recycling services at a facility in Superior, Wisconsin and distills coal tar and distributes products from that process at its Memphis, Tennessee distillery.